Wall Street gains ground, turning higher for the week

-NEW YORK (AP) — Stocks rose on Wall Street Wednesday, lifting major indexes into the green for the week as investors remain focused on stubbornly hot inflation and a potential recession.
+Stocks rose on Wall Street in afternoon trading Wednesday, lifting major indexes into the green for the week as investors remain focused on stubbornly hot inflation and a potential recession.

-Treasury yields were mixed.
-The yield on the 10-year Treasury, which influences mortgage rates, remained at 3.69% from late Tuesday.
+Treasury yields were mostly lower.
+The yield on the 10-year Treasury, which influences mortgage rates, slipped to 3.67% from 3.69 late Tuesday.

 European markets were higher and Asian markets closed mixed overnight.